 Class 120 Swindon Cross Country

-My model is of a Western Region version with the four lamps.
+My model is of a Western Region first batch version with the four lamps.
 The kit is a DC Kits plastic kit which goes together very well.
 Due to a house move, the model had been 'lost' in storage and has only recently come to light.
 So, as it was fairly well advanced, I decided to continue to finish it.

 The handrails on the cab front and bodysides have nearly all been added, made from 0.4mm brass wire.
 The solebar on the kit did not look deep enough to me and certainly too thin for mounting the footboards.
 Some 2mm x 1mm Evergreen strip has solved this problem.
 I think the DC Kits version is of the later refurbished fronts and lack the bottom centre light that the original build had.
 This has been added using 2mm round plastic rod.
 The bottom outer lights will be drilled out to accommodate some lighthouse type LED's.